10 min read

 Understanding the pros and cons of PPC vs organic helps clarify where to allocate your resources for the best return.

-Why Businesses Prioritize Organic Search (SEO)
+When to Prioritize Organic Search (SEO)

-Why Businesses Use Paid Search (PPC)
+When to Use Paid Search (PPC)

 The Integrated Strategy: Using PPC and Organic Together